FAQ for Electronic Resources in the Network Zone

 Are electronic collection-level bibliographies visible or suppressed?

-Many electronic collections are suppressed, depending on what settings are available for the collection. eLM databases are not suppressed.
+Many electronic collections have their collection level bibliography suppressed, depending on what settings are available for the collection. eLM databases are not suppressed.

 • Related Articles